Emergent literacies: Models of literacy

 Even in classroom settings, teachers can teach literacy skills in informal ways.
-In a research study done in 2001 by Laura Klenk, she observed two preschool teachers who sought to explore how children learn through observation in playful scenarios rather than stress-inducing environments like standardized testing, while also creating work spaces that display diversity with multilingual literature.
-The two teachers became models of literacy and it inspired parents to mimic the playful learning at home.
+In a research study done in 2013 by Jenny Miglis Sandvik, Victor HP van Daal and Herman J Adèr, the authors examined the beliefs and practices preschooler teachers believed were important to get children to start thinking critically and begin their emergent literacy skills.
+In the study, they found most teachers believed early literacy in preschool due to the preschool curriculum that emphasizes the importance of teaching children emergent literacy skills.
+The study also illustrates the practices the teacher uses.
+Teachers with "traditional" beliefs, "think out loud" while reading, show how they track text when reading with their finger, and demonstrate how to sound out words, while also practicing to write these words.
+Another study done in 2001 by Laura Klenk, she observed two preschool teachers who sought to explore how children learn through observation in playful scenarios rather than stress-inducing environments like standardized testing.
+While changing the environment students worked in, the teachers created work spaces that display diversity with multilingual literature.
+Demonstrating the results of the playful environment, the teachers encouraged parents to engage with their children the same way at home.
 Some activities the teachers proposed included: art free time increasing the use of writing tools, re-enacting stories from books they read as a class to record reading comprehension, and playing pretend (making grocery lists, playing office jobs, signing names).
-Teachers also have the opportunity to impose cultural integration through music, poster decorations, and diverse books.
-With this representation, students motivation to learn increases.

-Having siblings can promote emergent literacy as younger siblings will want to imitate their older siblings and older siblings will feel eager to teach their younger siblings, which improves their learning comprehension skills.
-This could take form in storytelling and book reading between an older sibling and younger sibling.
-The older sibling could read to the younger sibling, and the younger sibling is listening and responding to the narrative.
-In this scenario, the older sibling is learning how to understand the text and convey it in a way that their audience understands whereas the younger sibling may be responding with questions or comprehending the words linguistically.
-Siblings taking on the role as literacy models is mutually beneficial as it means one sibling is practicing and reinforcing new knowledge while the other sibling is learning and reinterpreting the material being presented.